 I rolled up my designer’s sleeves, anticipating fun.
 With a scaled base map in hand, I set to work at the drafting table.
 I briefly considered the issue of resale value, but then I decided: Why allow the neighborhood to dictate “the norm”?
 I believe that if you have something to say, say it with conviction.
 Of course, my neighbors may have thought I was talking with my mouth full of pebbles because it took three years to build my garden.
-As you can see from the photos on the next few pages, I definitely had something to say.
+As you can see from the photos, I definitely had something to say.

 Frame a view

 I don’t know whether I love architecture more than plants or whether I love architecture because it allows me to present the plants beautifully.
 I think it’s the latter.

 At the main entrance to my front garden, an opening in a fabricated steel fence, inspired by rusted metal roofing I saw while in Hawaii, focuses attention on the scene it frames.
 The fence has panels of polycarbonate, pivoting wooden boards, and steel mesh, which permit passersby to glimpse my garden.